codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 # Alternative ways of running Coverage Reporter

+The following sections list the alternative ways of running or installing Codacy Coverage Reporter.

+## Bash script (recommended) {: id="bash-script"}

 The recommended way to run Codacy Coverage Reporter is using a self-contained script that automatically downloads and runs the most recent version of Codacy Coverage Reporter:

 -   On Ubuntu, run: